 Ministry of Finance operates in a decentralized modus operandi with a number of divisions and sections undertaking several responsibilities.

-Fiscal Affairs Division is responsible for the state fiscal policy through its efforts to maintain a sustainable fiscal balance for the government.
-The division implement and manage the fiscal policy by formulating, monitoring and regulating the implementation of national budget that leans towards the sustainable achievement of the set development goals.
+Fiscal Affairs Department is responsible for the state fiscal policy through its efforts to maintain a sustainable fiscal balance for the government.
+The department implement and manage the fiscal policy by formulating, monitoring and regulating the implementation of national budget that leans towards the sustainable achievement of the set development goals.
 It also coordinates with key sectors of the economy through its Macroeconomic Coordination Committee that helps enhance fiscal and monetary harmony within the economy.
-The division also undertakes research in fiscal area, prepare evidence-based policy guidance papers for the executives and publish reports for the general public on the fiscal position of the government promoting the Ministry’s efforts in enhancing fiscal transparency.
+The department also undertakes research in fiscal area, prepare evidence-based policy guidance papers for the executives and publish reports for the general public on the fiscal position of the government promoting the Ministry’s efforts in enhancing fiscal transparency.

-Treasury and Public Accounting Division is responsible for the preparations of state financial reports.
+Treasury and Public Accounting department is responsible for the preparations of state financial reports.
 Additionally, implementation and strengthening the “Centralized payments system” is a key function of the division.
-The preparation of the state cash flow and its execution by managing the government expenditures based on its revenues is another important work of the division.
-Furthermore, preparation of the incomes reports of the state and taking measures to collect government’s receivables; reporting and controlling of all public funds; and engaging in investing state funds are important functions of the division.
-The division also ensures that the government revenues are collected, or recorded, or spent, or invested in accordance with the applicable laws and regulations, and ensures that government assets are procured, or safely maintained, or used, or sold, or disposed, or retired in line with the applicable laws and regulations.
+The preparation of the state cash flow and its execution by managing the government expenditures based on its revenues is another important work of the department.
+Furthermore, preparation of the incomes reports of the state and taking measures to collect government’s receivables; reporting and controlling of all public funds; and engaging in investing state funds are important functions of the department.
+The department also ensures that the government revenues are collected, or recorded, or spent, or invested in accordance with the applicable laws and regulations, and ensures that government assets are procured, or safely maintained, or used, or sold, or disposed, or retired in line with the applicable laws and regulations.

-Debt Management Section is responsible for setting the policy on debt, through the preparation of the Medium Term Debt Management Strategy, annually.
+Debt Management division is responsible for setting the policy on debt, through the preparation of the Medium Term Debt Management Strategy, annually.
 Conducting risk assessment of all sovereign borrowings and guarantees is also one of the key responsibilities of the section.
 The section is also responsible for recording and reporting of debt, handling transactions related to debt servicing and disbursements of donor funded projects, obtaining payment confirmations, as well as maintaining contract ledgers of all contracts signed under externally financed projects.
 Additionally, as a matter of priority, all records of sovereign and sovereign guaranteed debt, external grants, and on-lent loans are recorded and maintained.
 Reporting on debt to relevant parties and preparing the necessary debt-related information for the National Budget and servicing of debt according to set schedules are also important functions of the section.

 Executive Secretariat Section is accountable to all affairs of the Minister and other political appointees of the Ministry and provide relevant assistance to those officials.